happy-lady/ToDoApplication/README.md

 - Currently using **Visual Studio** and the built-in debugger for development.
 - Razor Pages are being used temporarily for UI testing during backend development.
 - React will replace Razor once API logic is stable.
-- Database and container support (PostgreSQL, Docker) will be added later.
+- Database and container support (PostgreSQL on Docker) will be added later.